-When it comes to baseball, money line betting is the standard.
-The price you bet on each team to win is indicative of the strength of that team, either based on what the oddsmakers believe or what the betting market believes, depending on how the line has moved.
+When it comes to MLB betting, money line betting is the standard.
+The price you bet on each team to win is indicative of the strength of that team, either based on what the oddsmakers believe or what the mlb pick betting market believes, depending on how the line has moved.

-We’re all about education here at ATS and you can use this handy guide to get a basic 101 guide for the different bet types in baseball.
+We’re all about education here at ATS and you can use this handy guide to get a basic 101 guide for the different bet and MLB pick types in baseball.

-Money line betting is the way that most people bet on Major League Baseball, the KBO, the NPB, and other leagues around the globe.
+Money line betting is the way that most people bet or make a MLB pick on Major League Baseball, the KBO, the NPB, and other leagues around the globe.
 This is simply picking the winner.
 The odds to win will largely be based on the strength of the team and the strength of that day’s starting pitcher.